Tips to help your body heal postpartum

-Our healing and recovery are so important after having a baby.
-We all want to be moving towards healing after birth.
+Healing and recovery are so important after having a baby.
+We all want to be moving towards healing postpartum.
 So much changes after pregnancy, your body naturally starts to work towards healing but did you know there is so much you can do to help it along the way?
 Here are a few very simple and achievable steps you can take right now.

 What you eat has a big impact on your body.
-There are inflammatory and anti-inflammatory foods, and they can play a big role in your recovery and helping you heal from the inside out, either causing more inflammation or reducing it.
+There are inflammatory and anti-inflammatory foods, and they can play a big role in your recovery.
+They can help you heal postpartum from the inside out, by reducing inflammation or they can slow down the process by causing inflammation.
 Here’s some foods for each, you can see what you mainly have in your diet and make some small changes to help healing.

 - Coffee, wine and fizzy drinks

 - Most things out of a packet (refined carbs): cakes, biscuits, crisps, fast food

 - Processed meats: bacon, salami, hot dogs

 - Omega 3 (found in fatty fish)

 - Dark chocolate

 That’s not forgetting our micronutrients, all the vitamins and minerals our bodies need to function at 100%.
 Now I know it’s not easy, especially when you have a newborn!
 You are hungry a lot, even more so if you’re breastfeeding and snacks are your best friend.